jkwellyn/orb_archetyper/README.md

 2. A Rspec Test Project (aka test launcher) that can be configured to be executed against a number of deployment tiers.
 3. Utility Project (e.g. a client for a service) to provide a reusable access point to a component/service/application under test.
 4. Core project (e.g. SQL or Rest Connection manager) used to facilitate automated testing common to all QA.
+5. Meta project (e.g. rails) used to collect related gems into 1 meta gem

 Projects are created with a predefined structure and are autowired with a set configuration.
 This includes: